sehgalspandan/Span41n/posts/learn-javascript-for-free.md

 document.getElementById("demo").style.fontSize = "35px";
 ```

-### 3. JavaScript allows us to fetch information and display it on our website.
+### 3. JavaScript allows us to fetch information and display it on our website

 The **Fetch API** provides a JavaScript interface for accessing and manipulating components of the protocol, such as requests and responses.